jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

     $ update-alternatives --list editor

-# How to print the available packages which provide `editor` and the current setting for it?
+# How to print the available programs which provide `editor`, and the one currently used?
 (2)

 Use the `--display` or `--query` subcommands: